mbasaglia/glaxnimate/README.md

 #### Building

 * Open `glaxnimate-android.pro` as a project in Qt Creator (Welcome > Projects > Open).
-* Enable "Android Qt Clang".
+* Enable "Android Qt Clang" corresponding to the ABI you want to build for.
+    For the emulator you should use x86, otherwise use the ABI compatible with your phone (usually arm).
+    Avoid the "Multi ABI" kits if possible as those don't work too well.
 * Click "Configure Project"
 * If multiple toolkits were enabled, ensure you have the android one active, you can click the icon above the run button on the bottom-left and select the "Android Qt" option.
     The icon on this button should look like a phone (rather than a computer screen).
-* If using a "Multi ABI" toolkit enable the ABIs you need:
-    Projects > Qt Android > Build > Build Steps > qmake > Details > ABIs
-    Usually x86 is what you can use on emulators
 * Click Run
 * "Create Virtual Device" if needed or select an existing device (your physical phone would show up here if connected to the computer and USB debugging is enabled).